 Stage 6 – Embed – at this final stage, companies have integrated CX into everyday decisions and practices.
 CX is the mindset.
 As XM Institute notes, “these companies are capable of delivering great CX because they have articulated and fulfilled their brand promises to customers and have clearly expressed their organizational purpose to both employees and customers.”

-This is all is important because according to Forrester’s Predictions 2020, “customer experience professionals will either quantify their business impact and reach new levels of influence . . . or find themselves in a tenuous position.”
+This is important because according to Forrester’s Predictions 2020, “customer experience professionals will either quantify their business impact and reach new levels of influence . . . or find themselves in a tenuous position.”

 The level of CX maturity will make or break CX, and ultimately, growth.